 Per Internal Revenue Service (IRS) regulations, American University must send the 1098T tax form to all eligible students, every year.
 The university is prohibited from offering any tax advice.
 All questions regarding Education Tax Credits must be addressed to a tax professional or the IRS at www.irs.gov.

-Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report payments in box 1 up to the amount of qualified tuition and related expenses (QTRE) during the 2018 calendar year.
-Unlike previous years, there will be no amounts reported in box 2.
+Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, payments will be reported in box 1 up to the amount of qualified tuition and related expenses (QTRE) during the calendar year.
+There will be no amounts reported in box 2.

-- Only payments made towards 2018 QTRE will be reported in box 1 of the 1098T form: this includes payments recieved from any source (less refunds) during the tax year such as personal payments, loans, scholarships, grants, sponsorships, and veterans affairs payments
+- Only payments made towards QTRE will be reported in box 1 of the 1098T form: this includes payments received from any source (less refunds) during the tax year such as personal payments, loans, scholarships, grants, sponsorships, and veterans affairs payments.

 - Box 5 shows the total of all scholarships, grants, sponsorships, and veterans affairs payments administered and processed by the eligible educational institution.
 The total amount for the calendar year may reduce the amount of the education credit you claim for the year